browniebroke/pre-commit-autoupdate-action/README.md

 A Github action to run `pre-commit autoupdate` and send pull request if any updates is required.

+> **Note**
+>
+> This action can be replaced by [a reusable workflow](https://github.com/browniebroke/github-actions#pre-commit-auto-update), which reduces the boilerplate needed.
+>
+> If your project is open source, you might want to consider [pre-commit.ci](https://pre-commit.ci/), which runs auto-update weekly on Monday.

 Example of workflow:

 ```